jimshawx/jammy/ReadMe.md

 * Sprite multiplexing doesn't work yet
 * All blits are immediate

-The C# 68000 is slightly faster than the Musashi one, not because I have made any specific effors to optimise it, but I think mostly because thunking out of C# into C and back again isn't particularly fast.
+The C# 68000 is slightly faster than the Musashi one, not because I have made any specific efforts to optimise it, but I think mostly because thunking out of C# into C and back again isn't particularly fast.

 The Musashi 68030 option supports the 68881 and MMU instructions.
 There didn't seem any real need to add a 68040 or 68060 option because of this.